swharden/md2html-php/README.md

 ### How it Works

-When a request like `page.md.html` comes in, `.htaccess` tells Apache to route the request to `md2html-server.php` which reads the markdown from `page.md`, converts it to HTML using [Parsedown](https://github.com/erusev/parsedown), then serves it between `top.php` and `bot.php` page templates.
+When a request like `page.md.html` comes in, `.htaccess` tells Apache to route the request to `md2html-server.php` which reads the markdown from `page.md`, converts it to HTML using [Parsedown](https://github.com/erusev/parsedown), then serves it in the `<article>` section of the `template.php` script.

 ### Features